DarioBF/dotfiles/readme.md

-## Welcome to my dotfiles!
+## Welcome to my dotfiles

 There are some things I need to clarify:

-- I'm currently using debian trixie (testing), installed with gnome which also have the [Pop Shell extension installed](https://support.system76.com/articles/pop-shell/)
-- On top of Gnome I installed Sway, but in this repo you can check my previous attempts to use i3 and it's dependencies (which actually works pretty well)
-- If you are interested in the sway config and its dependencies, you can check de sway config file, where dependencies are listed.
-- The installer.sh is not fully operational, I should test it someday...
-But it has most of the commands I use to setup the environment.
-- There are some config files i'm not currently using, as i3 dotfiles, but those worked for me someday.
+- I'm currently using [Omarchy](https://omarchy.org/), an Arch Linux based distro by [@dhh](https://x.com/dhh).
+- The installer.sh is fully operational.
+It clones [@davilera's dotfiles](https://github.com/davilera/dotfiles) basics for omarchy that include mainly two things I use as they are: lazyvim and bash ones.
+Also adds some modifications as custom bash aliases or hyprland and waybar settings.

 Feel free to use it in your setup or ask me anything.